bump-sh/docs/src/_help/continuous-integration/github-actions.md

 ## Code of Conduct

-Everyone interacting in the Bump `github-action` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bump-sh/github-action/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bump.sh `github-action` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bump-sh/github-action/blob/master/CODE_OF_CONDUCT.md).